tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 policy, defined in terms of seconds and represented as a uint64.
 The state that the Attester keeps for a Client is specific to a policy window.
 The effective policy window for a specific Client starts when the Client first sends a request associated with an Issuer.
+This window is conveyed from Issuer to Attester in the "RateLimit-Limit" header as defined in {{!RATELIMIT=I-D.ietf-httpapi-ratelimit-headers}}.

 - Origin Name Key: The public key used to encrypt values such as Origin Name in requests from Clients to the Issuer, so that Attesters cannot learn